Affiliate marketing vs dropshipping feels like a heavyweight battle for the ages.

 Just look at sites like Wirecutter, Gear Patrol, and Buzzfeed.
 All of these businesses have strong assets, they have large audiences, they are strong brands, and have extremely diversified revenue sources.

 Heck, even the affiliate sites that just stay strictly with promoting Amazon products can be sold for really great multiples and are more in-demand than dropshipping stores.
+But if you can launch your own shoe business, sell your own soap brand, or whatever is relevant to your site, even better!

 What About Combining Dropshipping And Affiliate Marketing?